-When exploring Lassen Volcanic National Park and hiking Lassen Peak we decided to also hike Bumpass Hell, one of the parks most well-known attractions.
-Bumpass Hell was named after Kendall Vanhook Bumpass who stumbled on this area in the late 1800’s while he was hiking.
-It is named Bumpass Hell because he fell in one of the steam geysers and ended up losing a leg.
-The area itself is a geothermal area that has many steam vents that continuously pour out steam and sulfur gases from the molten lava that is running 5 miles under this area and the forest ranger there told us some of the water is so acidic it is like stomach acid.
-Read on for photos and a recap on the hike.
+When exploring Lassen Volcanic National Park and hiking Lassen Peak, we decided to also hike Bumpass Hell, one of the park’s most well-known attractions.
+Bumpass Hell was named after Kendall Vanhook Bumpass, who stumbled on this area in the late 1800s while he was hiking.
+It is called Bumpass Hell because he fell in one of the steam geysers and ended up losing a leg.
+This is a geothermal area that has many steam vents that continuously pour out steam and sulfur gases from the molten lava, which is running five miles below.
+The forest ranger there told us some of the water is so acidic it is like stomach acid.
+This is a beautiful hike though and read on for all the information

-When you reach the Bumpass Hell area after about one and a half miles you’re immediately greeted with the strange colors, loud noises coming from the big boiler and an overwhelming smell of sulfur.
+When you reach the Bumpass Hell area, after about one and a half miles, you’re immediately greeted with the strange colors, loud noises coming from the big boiler, and an overwhelming smell of sulfur.
 The terrain itself is almost otherworldly.
-There are a lot of orange, red and bluish rocks all over due to the sulfur mixing with the ground and the creek that comes off Bumpass Hell is made of entirely grey water.
+There are a lot of orange, red, and bluish rocks all over due to the sulfur mixing with the ground, and the creek that comes off Bumpass Helli has entirely of grey water.

-There are also many different mud pots that constantly boil from the heat that is coming up from the area.
-You won’t have to walk along the brittle ground though as there is a boardwalk installed so you can see all of the pools, geysers, and steam vents.
+Many different mud pots constantly boil from the heat that is coming up from underground.
+You won’t have to walk along the brittle ground though, as there is a boardwalk installed so you can see all of the pools, geysers, and steam vents.